IDilantha/POS-Maven-NativeHibernate-Spring/README.md

-# Point of Sale System with Maven and Native Hibernate (Layered Architecture)
+# Point of Sale System with Maven and Native Hibernate and Spring

 Getting Started